atctwo/pinout/readme.md

 # Pinout Thingy
-Hi!  *Pinout Thingy* is an interactive pinout tool.
+Hi!  *Pinout Thingy* is an interactive pinout tool, allowing you to explore the pin definitions of a number of electronic devices!
 You can click on each pin to get more info about the pin and it's alternate functions, and you can filter pins by function!

 Originally it only showed the pinout for the Raspberry Pi Compute Module 4, but since the CM5 came out it can show the pinouts of multiple devices!
 (Well, ok, for now it's just the CM4 and CM5.
 But now that _it can_ show more than one pinout I have an excuse to add additional devices...)